AACOG-led consortium seeks Sentinel Landscape status for JBSA-Camp Bullis

 Joint Base San Antonio-Camp Bullis sits astride the Southern Edwards Plateau on the Northwest edge of San Antonio.
-(Photo by U.S. Army Photo)
+This gem of JBSA is vital to military training and readiness as it provides a rugged tactical training area in this Texas Hill Country landscape essential to the training of all military services’ combat medics and Air Force security forces.

+In an effort to protect and sustain JBSA-Camp Bullis’ mission, the Alamo Area Council of Governments, or AACOG, is leading a consortium of 16 partner organizations seeking to have the area recognized at Federal and state levels as a Sentinel Landscape.

+Building a consortium of federal agencies, state and local governments, and non-governmental entities, and gaining Sentinel Landscape status will leverage complementary resource conservation efforts to sustain endangered species, water quality, and military training in the area, which is something Larry Dotson, AACOG Compatible Use Program manager, believes will greatly advance common land use objectives by opening the potential for additional funding sources.

 |Date Taken: